Week 9 2021

 Veda Giri, MD

-Dr. Giri received her medical degree from Jefferson Medical College (now Sidney Kimmel Medical College), and proceeded to complete her residency in Internal Medicine and fellowship in Hematology-Oncology at the University of Michigan.
+Dr. Giri received her medical degree from Jefferson Medical College, and proceeded to complete her residency in Internal Medicine and fellowship in Hematology-Oncology at the University of Michigan.
 She then completed advanced training in molecular cancer genetics at Fox Chase Cancer Center (FCCC).
 From 2006-2014, she directed prostate cancer risk assessment at FCCC, developing studies focused on evaluating the role of genetic markers in prostate cancer risk assessment.
 Dr. Giri has served on national committees including the National Comprehensive Cancer Network Prostate Cancer Early Detection Panel and NIH PDQ® Cancer Genetics Editorial Board, contributing expertise in cancer risk assessment and prostate cancer genetics.

 Rachelle Manookian, MS, CGC